landlab/landlab/docs/dev_guide.rst

   python setup.py develop -u

-With landlab uninstalled, you will not longer be able to import landlab from outside to root folder of your working copy.A
+With landlab uninstalled, you will not longer be able to import landlab from outside to root folder of your working copy.

-To check that you have correctly installed landlab, run the landlab tests.
+To check you have correctly installed landlab, run the landlab tests.

 Fetching updates to the trunk